TG9541/stm8ef/README.md

 STM8 eForth itself is coded in STM8 assembler but it uses the SDCC tool chain.
 Combining Forth with C is possible.

 STM8 eForth is highly configurable: a Forth binary that allows compiling new words to Flash ROM or RAM requires less than 4K.
 A binary with an extended vocabulary needs no more than about 5.5K.
-Due to the extraordinary code density a very-low-cost 8K device, e.g. [STM8S003F3P6](https://www.st.com/resource/en/datasheet/stm8s003f3.pdf) or [STM8L051F3P6](https://www.st.com/resource/en/datasheet/stm8l051F3.pdf) has sufficent space for non-trivial applications.
+Due to the extraordinary code density a very-low-cost 8K device, e.g. [STM8S003F3P6](https://www.st.com/resource/en/datasheet/stm8s003f3.pdf) or [STM8L051F3P6](https://www.st.com/resource/en/datasheet/stm8l051F3.pdf) has sufficient space for non-trivial applications.
 If more is needed a low-cost 32K device with a rich set of peripherals can be used, e.g. [STM8S005C6](https://www.st.com/resource/en/datasheet/stm8s005c6.pdf) or [STM8L052C6](https://www.st.com/resource/en/datasheet/stm8l052c6.pdf).

 The Forth console uses the STM8 U(S)ART or a simulated serial interface for communicating with the console (3-wire full-duplex or 2-wire half-duplex are supported).
 For console access and programming [e4thcom](https://wiki.forth-ev.de/doku.php/en:projects:e4thcom) is recommended but any serial terminal will work.
 The console can be configured, even at runtime, to use other types of [character I/O](https://github.com/TG9541/stm8ef/wiki/STM8-eForth-Board-Character-IO), e.g. keyboard and display.